 Marcasite is relatively hard, measuring 6 – 6.5 on the Moh’s scale.
 But it is quite brittle and unstable to work with.

-Therefore today and even in antique marcasite jewellery, pyrite is used, or “Fool’s Gold” as it is also known.
+Therefore today and even in antique marcasite jewellery, a gold-coloured stone called pyrite, or “Fool’s Gold”, is used.
 Pyrite is also an iron sulphide.
 It has a metallic lustre and a yellow-ish hue, hence the name ‘Fool’s Gold’.

 Whilst the mineral marcasite and pyrite have the same chemistry, they form into different crystal structures.
 Marcasite has an orthorhombic crystal structure (meaning it forms into columns) whilst pyrite has a cubic crystal structure making it more stable and less prone to splintering.

-The columns formed in mineral marcasite can be fractured easily.
-Using pyrite, therefore, eliminates this risk.
+Because the columns formed in mineral marcasite can be fractured easily, using pyrite instead eliminates this risk.

-This is why we will see many examples of jewellery and brooches from the Victorian era, still in excellent condition.
+For this reason, it is not uncommon to see many examples of jewellery and brooches from the Victorian era, still in excellent condition.

 Pyrite is found near the surface in sedimentary rocks like clay, chalk and limestone and is common in hydrothermal veins.